VINAYAK-N-MAGAJIKONDI/scanner/readme.md

 python parking_gate_system.py
 ```

-2. The system will prompt:
+2. **QR Mode:** If OpenCV is installed and a camera is available:

+* The system opens a camera window and detects QR codes.
+* On successful scan, it records entry/exit and processes payments automatically.

+3. **Fallback Mode:** If camera or OpenCV is unavailable:

+* The system prompts for user ID input via terminal:

 ```
 Scan user ID (or press Enter):
 ```

-* **Entry:** Scan a new or existing user ID.
-The system creates the user if not found and records the entry time.
-* **Exit:** Scan a user ID with an active session.
-The system calculates the parking fee, deducts from the wallet, updates admin balance, and logs the transaction.

-3. Press **Ctrl+C** to stop the system.
+4. **Exit the program:** Press **Ctrl+C**.

 ---